- Testing Biopsy and Cytology Specimens for Cancer

 - To learn more

 Diagnosing diseases by looking at single cells and small clusters of cells is called cytology or cytopathology.
-It has become an important part of cancer diagnosis over the past few decades.
+It’s an important part of diagnosing some types of cancer.

 Compared with tissue biopsy, a cytology specimen usually: